ParticlePeter/Erupted-V2/README.md

     * `vkEnumerateInstanceLayerProperties`

     if the call was successful (returns true), skip to 5.
-3. on failure, get a pointer to the `vkGetInstanceProcAddr` through platform-specific means (e.g. loading the Vulkan shared library manually, or `glfwGetInstanceProcAddress` [if using GLFW3 >= v3.2 with DerelictGLFW3 >= v3.1.0](https://github.com/ParticlePeter/ErupteD-GLFW)).
+3. on failure, get a pointer to the `vkGetInstanceProcAddr` through platform-specific means (e.g. loading the Vulkan shared library manually, or `glfwGetInstanceProcAddress` [if using GLFW3 >= v3.2 with DerelictGLFW3 >= v3.1.0](https://github.com/ParticlePeter/ErupteD-GLFW))
 4. call `loadGlobalLevelFunctions(getInstanceProcAddr)`, where `getInstanceProcAddr` is the address of the loaded `vkGetInstanceProcAddr` function.
 This loads the same functions as described in step 2.
-5. create a `VkInstance` using the above functions.
+5. create a `VkInstance` using the above functions
 6. call `loadInstanceLevelFunctions(VkInstance)` to load additional `VkInstance` related functions.
 Get information about available physical devices (e.g. GPU(s), APU(s), etc.) and physical device related resources (e.g. Queue Families, Queues per Family, etc.)
 7. three options are available to acquire a logical device and device resource related functions:
     * call `loadDeviceLevelFunctions(VkInstance)`, the acquired functions call indirectly through the `VkInstance` and will be internally dispatched to various devices by the implementation